 “Of course, safety is a must.
 For example, be safe in the water, use sunscreen, stay hydrated, wear lightweight clothing, and don’t forget your helmet.
 If you child is being active around where people are driving, be sure they wear colors that can be easily seen, especially in the dark,” Miller said.

-So, what’s a parent to do when they go off to work leaving children old enough to be left home alone?
-How can you be sure they aren’t spending the entire day just lounging around.
+So, what’s a parent to do when they have to go to work?
+How can you be sure they aren’t spending the entire day just lounging around?

 According to Miller, if they are old enough to be left home alone, that means they are also old enough to clean the house and maybe prep dinner.

 “Leave a ‘to do’ list that includes chores and meal prep.
 I like the meal prep part because if they're helping prepare dinner, they may be more likely to want to eat it.
 They can prep the veggies, season the meats, measure ingredients, or even assemble the dish,” Miller said.

 Physical activity is important year round, not just during the summer, noted the fitness expert.

 “There are obvious health and fitness benefits to being active, but being active also boosts confidence and improves social skills,” Miller said.

 In addition to promoting a healthy weight and improving cardiovascular fitness, exercise has also been shown to relieve depression, which is a side effect of obesity, and it also relieves stress.

 “The big key to keeping your youngster physically active is finding them an activity they will enjoy enough to continue to do on their own.
 And it may take some experimentation and trying several things before you find the right activity, but it will be worth the effort,” Dr. Wittcopp said.

 About the Pediatric Weight Management Program